ricallinson/pi-pxe-boot/qemu.md

 ## Default Load

-`tftplist` allows you to load `.tcz` extensions via `TFTP`.
-This can be used to load the `nfs-utils.tcz` from the network.
+The option `tftplist` allows you to load `.tcz` extensions via `TFTP`.
+This can be used to load the `openssh.tcz` and `qemu-arm.tcz` from the the `tftp` server.

 The boot options allowed are: `tftplist=server:path/list tftplist=server/path/list`.

 * `server` is the tftp server name or IP address.
 * `path` is the tftp path to the list file.
-* `list` is a file that contains a list of tcz extensions to load.
+* `list` is a file that contains a list of .tcz extensions to load.

-Example: The tftp server is `10.0.0.1`.
-My tftp server expects all file names to be relative to /tftpboot.
-The extension to load is `/tftpboot/tcz/nfs-utils.tcz`.
-The list is `/tftpboot/tcz/tcz.lst` file which contains (for example SSH);
+Example: The tftp server is `10.0.0.1` which expects tftp server expects all file names to be relative to `/tftpboot`.
+The extension to load is `/tftpboot/tcz/openssh.tcz`.
+The list is the `/tftpboot/tcz/tcz.lst` file which contains (for example SSH and QEMU);

     tcz/openssh.tcz
+    tcz/qemu-arm.tcz

-So my boot option is `tftplist=openvz:/tcz/tcz.lst`.
+So the boot option is `tftplist=10.0.0.1:/tcz/tcz.lst`.
 In the default piCore `.img` the file `cmdline.txt` is changed to;

     dwc_otg.lpm_enable=0 console=ttyAMA0,115200 root=/dev/ram0 elevator=deadline rootwait quiet nortc loglevel=3 noembed waitusb=1 tftplist=10.0.0.1:/tcz/tcz.lst